 We give priority consideration to new students who apply by April 15.
 Later applicants are offered financial aid on a first-come, first-served basis.
 The priority deadline for returning students is May 10.

-Once you have an FSA ID you can complete and submit your FAFSA.
-Please make sure to select the right school year for your application.
+4. Please make sure to select the right school year for your application.

 2. Apply for Additional Aid